Interactions Dashboard¶

 -

-Click the Filter for Custom Tags (BETA) check box to enable the filters.
-The following Custom Tag fields are displayed:
+Select the Filter for Custom Tags (Beta) check box to enable the filters.
+The following Custom Tag fields appear:

 -

-Select the values for the custom tag fields and click AND to create a new clause.
+Select the values for the custom tag fields and select AND to create a new clause.

 Note